brandonjaie/JavaProjects/VendingMachine/README.md

 ### About:

-Vending Machine allows a user to insert funds into a vending machine, make a selection and receive a product and change.
+Vending Machine allows a user to insert funds into a vending machine UI, make a selection and receive a product and change.
 The application also features a coin return and allows an "admin" to enter a username and password to "restock" the machine.

 ### Development Info: